sendgrid/docs/content/docs/ui/sending-email/editor.md

 1. Then, select **Edit** or **Duplicate**.
 1. Select **Design Editor**, and then click **Continue**.

-*To use the code editor for Automations:*
+*To use the design editor for Automations:*

 1. From the left-hand navigation, select **Marketing**, and then click **Automations** .
 1. Click **Create an Automation**.